garrandall/popular-music-data/tracks/i-drive-myself-crazy--n-sync.md

   start_date: '1999-07-10'
 ---

-ooooh....
+oh
 Lying in your arms
 So close together
 Didn't know just what I had
 Now I toss and turn
 Cause I'm without you
 How I'm missing you so bad
 Where was my head?
 Where was my heart?
 Now I cry alone in the dark
 I lie awake
 I drive myself crazy
 Drive myself crazy
 Thinking of you
 Made a mistake
 When I let you go baby
 I drive myself crazy
 Wanting you the way that I do (wanting you the way that I do)